-The Poisson spike trains coming from the two sensors are fed into specific two neurons in the recurrent neural networks.
-Florian (2004) who also used this model explained the reason clearly as follows.
+The Poisson spike trains coming from the two sensors are fed into specific two neurons in the recurrent neural network.
+Florian (2004) who also exploited this model explained the reason as follows.

 "Each sensor of activation s drives two input spiking neurons, one being fed with activation s and the other with activation $1-s$.
-Thus, both the activation of the sensor and its reciprocal was fed to the network, and there are 70 input neurons in the network.
+Thus, both the activation of the sensor and its reciprocal was fed to the network, ...
 The reason of this duplication of the sensory signal in the spiking neural network is twofold.
 First, this allows the network to be active even in the absence of sensory input.
 For example, if the agent is in a position where nothing activates its sensors (there is no object in its visual range, no tactile contact etc.), there must be however some activity in the neural network, in order for the effectors to be activated and the agent to orientate to stimuli.
 Second, this mechanism implies that the total input of the network is approximately constant in time (the number of spikes that are fed to the network by the input)."

-Spiking timing dependent plasticity
+Spike timing dependent plasticity

-To simply put, spiking timing dependent plasticity is an algorithm to potentiation of the synapse when post-synaptic spike immediately follows the pre-synaptic spike and the depression of the synapse if the order of spikes is opposite.
-To be more specific, where s is a time from pre-synaptic firing to post-synaptic firing.
-Di Paolo changed synaptic weights by means of two recording function per synapse $P^-(t)$ and $P^+(t)$ following (Song et al., 2000).
-He clearly describes:
+To simply put, spike timing dependent plasticity is an algorithm to potentiate (strengthen) synapses when post-synaptic spike immediately follows pre-synaptic spike, and to depress (weaken) the synapse if the order of these two spikes is opposite.
+To be more specific, where Δt is a time from pre-synaptic firing to post-synaptic firing.

-$$\Delta w = \begin{cases} A^+ \exp(-s/\tau^+) & \text{if } s > 0 \\ -A^- \exp(-s/\tau^-) & \text{if } s < 0 \end{cases}$$
+$$\Delta w = \begin{cases} A^+ \exp(-\Delta t/\tau^+) & \text{if } \Delta t > 0 \\ -A^- \exp(-\Delta t/\tau^-) & \text{if } \Delta t < 0 \end{cases}$$